MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 **Memory:** A minimum of 8 GB of RAM is required for Microsoft R Server; 16 GB or more are recommended.
 Hadoop itself has substantial memory requirements; see your Hadoop distribution’s documentation for specific recommendations.

-**Disk Space:** A minimum of 500 MB of disk space is required on each node for RRE installation.
+**Disk Space:** A minimum of 500 MB of disk space is required on each node for R Server.
 Hadoop itself has substantial disk space requirements; see your Hadoop distribution’s documentation for specific recommendations.

 <a name="DownloadR"></a>
 ## Download Microsoft R Components